ubiquarum66/atTinyThings/mechanicalWave/Prototypes/Readme.md

 + 3 passiv axles and containig
 + one driving torque (Servo).

+ test bech control board is just a piece of wood, holding the direction switch, and the two potentiometers, and for the short prototype board a Control Unit was made out of colored wood.
  If the passive, pulling, branch of the two side branches is a little bit longer than the one connected to the servo it ill straighten the lever during it's turning and thus creating a nice linear movement.

 ![](doppelschwinge.png)